Relational Model in DBMS

 - It can’t have NULL values.

-Referential Integrity: When one attribute of a relation can only take values from other attribute of same relation or any other relation, it is called referential integrity.
+Referential Integrity: When one attribute of a relation can only take values from another attribute of the same relation or any other relation, it is called referential integrity.
 Let us suppose we have 2 relations

 |ECE||ELECTRONICS AND COMMUNICATION ENGINEERING|